 Building diversity and inclusion in all that we do

-The Executive Board has a Director General diversity champion and each board member leads on a diversity characteristic, supported by a team of Senior Civil Servant diversity champions across the organisation.
+The Executive Board has an overall champion and each board member leads on a diversity characteristic, supported by a team of Senior Civil Servant diversity champions across the organisation.

 Everybody at MOJ is encouraged to understand and address the diverse needs of the communities we serve.
-We help people deliver roles fairly and inclusively, and in accordance with equality law, by offering learning and training in areas including:
+We help people deliver roles fairly and inclusively, and in accordance with equality law, by offering learning and training.

 Diversity & Inclusion Team